 What is a Flat Rack Container and When To Use It For Transport

 A flat rack container is a piece of equipment used for international shipping when the cargo is too large for a conventional container.
 A flat rack has no walls or support posts in the middle, allowing goods to be loaded from the top and/or sides.
-Flat rack container transport is common among international heavy equipment shipments.
+Flat rack container transport is most common among international heavy equipment shipments.

 How Does a Flat Rack Container Operate?